evant/timesync/README.md

 TimeSync
 ========

-Android library for periodicly syncing data to and from a server.
+Android library for periodically syncing data to and from a server.

 This library is an alternative to a SyncAdapter.
 It is easier to set up, and doesn't require you to worry about accounts or content providers.

 #### Features
-- Periodicly sync on a given interval in a battery-conscience way.
+- Periodically sync on a given interval in a battery-conscience way.
 - Turn off syncing when their is no network connection.
 - Randomly offset syncs so that they don't all hit the server at once.
-- Sync accross apps using this library at the same time to reduce wakeups.
+- Sync across apps using this library at the same time to reduce wakeups.

 ## Usage
 First create `MySync.java`.
 This will hold the logic of how your are syncing.